16 SaaS Email Marketing Strategies (With Successful Examples)

 While SaaS email marketing is a little more complex than email marketing for other businesses, many brands have used it to their advantage.
 For example, Hugo, a meeting notes platform, doubled its daily active users within a month, all because of a well-crafted email strategy.

-In this guide, we’ll share all the strategies and tips (along with real-life examples) to help you create an effective SaaS email marketing strategy.
+In this guide, we’ll share all the strategies and tips (along with real-life examples) to help you create a successful email marketing campaign.
 Let’s get started with the basics first.

 What we’ll cover: